jundalisay/sp/content/en/research/montesquieu/spirit-of-the-laws/book-23/chapter-11.md

 ## Chapter 12:  Male-Female Ratio in different Countries.

-I HAVE already observed,† that there are born in Europe rather more boys than girls.
-It has been remarked, [130] that in *Japan there are born rather more girls than boys:  all things compared, there must be more fruitful women in Japan than in Europe, and consequently it must be more populous.
+There are born in Europe rather more boys than girls.

+In Japan there are born rather more girls than boys.

+It means there are more fruitful women in Japan than in Europe, and consequently it must be more populous.

-We are informed†, that at Bantam there are ten girls to one boy.
+At Bantam, there are 10 girls to one boy.

 A disproportion like this must cause the number of families there, to be to the number of those of other climates, as 1 to 51/2; which is a prodigious difference.

 Their families may be much larger indeed; but there must be few men in circumstances sufficient to provide for so large a family.

 ## Chapter 13:  Sea-port Towns

-IN sea-port towns, where men expose themselves to a thousand dangers, and go abroad to live or die in distant climates, there are fewer men than women:  and yet we see more children there than in other places.
+IN sea-port towns, men:
+- expose themselves to a thousand dangers
+- go abroad to live or die in distant climates

+And so there are fewer men than women.

+Yet we see more children there than in other places.
 This proceeds from the greater ease with which they procure the means of subsistence.

 Perhaps even the oily parts of fish are more proper to furnish that matter which contributes to generation.
-This may be one of the causes of the infinite number of people in ‡Japan and China∥, where they live almost wholly on §fish.
+This may be one of the causes of the infinite number of people in ‡Japan and China∥, where they live almost wholly on fish.

 If this be the case, certain monastic rules, which oblige the monks to live on fish, must be contrary to the spirit of the legislator himself.

 ## Chapter 14:  the Productions of the Earth which require a greater or less Number of Men.